On the Chromatic Thresholds of Hypergraphs

-In order to prove the upper bound in Theorem~\ref{mainF5thm}, we now need to show the existence of a large cut.
+In order to use Theorem~\ref{f5largecutbound} to prove the upper bound in Theorem~\ref{mainF5thm}, we now need to show the existence of a large cut.
 Note that in Theorem~\ref{f5largecutbound} the bound on the chromatic number depends on $k$ but there are no other restrictions on $k$.
-Thus to prove an upper bound on the chromatic threshold of $F_5$-free graphs, one can pick any fixed integer $k$ and ask what is the size of the largest $k$-cut.
-In the following lemma, we set $k = 5$ and prove that there exist a $5$-cut of size approximately $4c^2 \binom{n}{2}$.
-Solving $5c = 1 - s = 1-4c^2$ gives $c = (\sqrt{41}-5)/8$, the bound in Theorem~\ref{mainF5thm}.
+Thus to prove an upper bound on the chromatic threshold of a $F_5$-free graph $G$, one can pick any fixed integer $k$ and ask what is the size of the largest $k$-cut.
+In the following lemma, we set $k = 5$ and prove that if $\delta(G)\ge c'\binom{n}{2}$ with $c'>c$, then there exist a $5$-cut of $G$ of size approximately $4c^2 \binom{n}{2}$.
+Solving $4c^2 = 1-5c$ gives $c = (\sqrt{41}-5)/8$, the bound in Theorem~\ref{mainF5thm}.

 We suspect that the bound on the chromatic threshold of $F_5$-free hypergraphs can be improved by finding a larger cut, perhaps by increasing $k$.
 In order to achieve a bound of $c = 6/49$, we would need to find a cut of size $s\binom{n}{2}$ with $s = 1-5c=539/36 c^2 \approx 15c^2$.